- 1 The Lunar New Year’s Eve (除夕chú xī)

 Like other countries in the world, Chinese festivals are mostly related to Chinese cultural customs.
 Festivals are the most concentrated embodiment of a country’s culture.
 From the content of why the local people celebrate the festival, how to celebrate the festival, what kind of rules and rituals, we can see the character of the country’s citizens, as well as the local folk customs and people’s emotional sustenance.
 You can even see their characteristics in aesthetics and artistic accomplishment.

-1.The Lunar New Year’s Eve (除夕chú xī)
+The Lunar New Year’s Eve (除夕chú xī)

 Since ancient times, there have been customs such as staying up all night on the Lunar New Year’s Eve, sticking door gods, sticking Spring Festival couplets, sticking New Year pictures, and hanging lanterns, which have been passed down for a long time.

-2.The Spring Festival (春节chūn jiē)
+The Spring Festival (春节chūn jiē)

 Lantern Festival (元宵节yuán xiāo jiē)

 The Lantern Festival is the first important festival after the Spring Festival.
 The “Yuan” month is the first month of the lunar calendar.
-At the same time, the ancients called the night “xiao”, so the first full moon night of the year is called the Lantern Festival ((元宵节yuán xiāo jiē)).
+At the same time, the ancients called the night “xiao,” so the first full moon night of the year is called the Lantern Festival ((元宵节yuán xiāo jiē)).

 The Lantern Festival began in the Qin Dynasty more than 2,000 years ago.
-The traditional customs of the Lantern Festival include going out to admire the moon, lighting lamps and flames, guessing lantern riddles, eating Lantern Festival together, and pulling rabbit lanterns.
+The traditional customs of the Lantern Festival include going out to admire the moon, lighting lamps, and flames, guessing lantern riddles, eating Lantern Festival together, and pulling rabbit lanterns.
 In addition, many local Lantern Festivals have also added traditional folk performances such as dragon lantern playing, lion playing, walking on stilts, paddling boats, twisting Yangko, and playing Taiping drums.

 Ching Ming Festival (清明节qīng míng jiē)/ Tomb-sweeping Festival

 The predecessor of the Ching Ming Festival was the Cold Dish (寒食hán shí) Festival.
 In the ancient courts, it was forbidden to light candles on this day.
 The “hán” in “hán shí” means cold.
 Ancient people only ate cold food on this day.

 Dragon Boat Festival (端午节duān wǔ jiē)

 The Dragon Boat Festival originated in China.
 It was originally a totem sacrifice festival for the tribes who worshipped the dragon totem in the ancient Baiyue region (the middle and lower reaches of the Yangtze River and the south).
-Before the Spring and Autumn Period, there was a tribe in the form of a dragon boat race on the fifth day of the fifth lunar month.
+Before the Spring and Autumn Period, there was a tribe in a dragon boat race on the fifth day of the fifth lunar month.
 The custom of totem sacrifice.
 Later, because of the Warring States Period, the poet Qu Yuan of Chu (now Hubei) bouldered and jumped into the Miluo River to commit suicide on that day.
-The ruler used the Dragon Boat Festival as a festival to commemorate Qu Yuan in order to establish a patriotic label of loyalty to the emperor.
+The ruler used the Dragon Boat Festival to commemorate Qu Yuan to establish a patriotic label of loyalty to the emperor.
 There are also sayings in some areas to commemorate Wu Zixu and Cao E.

-6.Qixi Festival (七夕节qī xī jiē)
+Qixi Festival (七夕节qī xī jiē)

 The Mid-Autumn Festival (中秋节zhōng qiū jiē)

 The Mid-Autumn Festival began in the early years of the Tang Dynasty and prevailed in the Song Dynasty.
 The Mid-Autumn Festival uses the round of the moon as a metaphor for the reunion of people.
 Since ancient times, the Mid-Autumn Festival has had customs such as worshipping the moon, admiring the moon, worshipping the moon, eating moon cakes, admiring osmanthus, drinking osmanthus wine, and other customs, which have been passed down for a long time.
-Influenced by Chinese culture, the Mid-Autumn Festival is also a traditional festival for some countries in East and Southeast Asia, especially local Chinese and overseas Chinese.
+Influenced by Chinese culture, the Mid-Autumn Festival is also a traditional festival for some East and Southeast Asia countries, especially local Chinese and overseas Chinese.